Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 25

-For any longline fishing vessel or fishing vessel of the other directed fisheries that lands in the ports as stipulated in Article 23, its fishery operator or captain shall, 24 hours before the port entry, notify the fishery radio station concerned of the estimated landing port, date, and the number of Pacific bluefin tuna caught and transported.
-In the event that the location of Pacific bluefin tuna caught is less than100 nautical miles from the landing port, or that Pacific bluefin tuna is caught by the set net fishery, the notification may be made before the port entry.
+For any tuna longline fishing vessel permitted to conduct Pacific bluefin tuna fishing operation or fishing vessel of other specified fishery that lands in the ports as stipulated in Article 23, its fishery operator or captain shall, 24 hours before port entry, notify the concerned fishery radio station of the estimated landing port and date as well as the number of Pacific bluefin tuna caught by the vessel itself or transported for another vessel(s).
+In the event that the location of the Pacific bluefin tuna caught is less than 100 nautical miles from the landing port, or that Pacific bluefin tuna is caught by the set net fishery, the notification may be made just before the port entry.

 Chapter V Catch Documents